James-S-Santangelo/RepAdapt_Trep/README.md

   scripts, notebooks, and cluster profiles for running the pipeline on Compute Canada SLURM-based clusters.

 ### Using the pipeline

 This pipeline assumes that reads have already been aligned to a reference genome and that you have the resulting BAM files.
 These can be generated using scripts 01 to 05b from the [RepAdapt mpileup SNP calling pipeline](https://github.com/pbattlay/RepAdapt/tree/main/snp_calling_pipeline/mpileup_pipeline).
-Once you have bams, you need to create text files with the BAMs for each population, and one for all samplesi, and place these in [./resources/bam_lists](./resources/bam_lists).
-This can be done as follows:

-`find /path/to/bams -name '*<population>*.bam >
-resources/bam_lists/<population>_bams.txt`

-where <population> represents the population for which you are creating the bam lists.
-For the all samples list, simply find all bam files (i.e., `-name '*.bam'`).

-In addition to the bam lists, the pipeline requires a sample sheet that map samples to populations, and a text file with the chromosomes for parallelization.

 Finally, [./config/server.yaml](./config/server.yaml) should be updated to reflect the paths to files on your machine (e.g., reference genome, etc.).